Welcome to Stephen F. Austin State University! We hope you enjoy your visit to our beautiful campus.

 How can I park on campus?

 Visitors may obtain a one-day parking permit at the Information Booth located on Vista Drive open Monday - Friday from 7:00 am to 3:00 pm, except official University holidays, or at the Parking & Traffic office, located on the first floor of the Wilson Parking Garage from 7:00 am - 5:00 pm, Monday - Friday, except official University holidays.
+After 5:00 pm or weekends and University holidays University Police Department Dispatch is able to provide a one-day permit.
 Map of information booth location.

 Who is a visitor?